aFelipeSP/pdfme/docs/index.rst

 strategies:

-* The recommended way is to use the function :func:`pdfme.document.build_pdf`, passing a dictionary with the description and styling of the document as its argument.
-  For more information about this approach see :class:`pdfme.document.PDFDocument`.
+* The recommended way is to use the function :func:`pdfme.document.build_pdf`, passing a dictionary with the description and styling of the document as its argument. :doc:`tutorial` section uses this method to build a PDF document, and you can get more information about this approach in :class:`pdfme.document.PDFDocument` definition.

 * Use the :class:`pdfme.pdf.PDF` class and use its methods to build the PDF document.
 For more information about this approach see :class:`pdfme.pdf.PDF`